Rabiya-Abdulnassir/alx-low_level_programming/0x01-variables_if_else_while/README.md

-variabels, if statment, for loop while loop
+variabels, if statment, for loop while loo